 This Week:

 Thats it for this week.
-For free eligibility checks, loan comparisons and expert broker support, head to mortgage-refinance.com.au.
-Im Paige Estritori—thanks for listening and talk to you next Sunday.
+For calculators, comparisons and a free home loan refinance assessment, head to mortgage‑refinance.com.au.
+Im Paige Estritori—thanks for listening and Ill catch you next Friday.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.